Asking a question at a committee meeting

 If you want to take part in public question time you need to register with our Governance and Members team by phone or email.

 Registered Speaker may attend public question time in person or virtually.
-Upon registration Registered Speakers are asked to indicate if they wish to attend in person or virtially.
-Those Registered Speakers who have indicated upon registration that they wish to attend the meeting virtually will recieve a meeting invitation to access the meeting.
+Upon registration Registered Speakers are asked to indicate if they wish to attend in person or virtually.
+Those Registered Speakers who have indicated upon registration that they wish to attend the meeting virtually will receive a meeting invitation to access the meeting.

 Registration for public question time is on a first-come, first-served basis.
 When you register you will need to give:

 - contact details

 - the subject matter on which you wish to ask a question or make a statement

 - if necessary to contact you about the meeting

 The latest time you can register to ask a question is midday on the second working day before the day of the Committee meeting.